python-cmd2/cmd2/docs/freefeatures.rst

 ``app.commentGrammars`` with a different pyparsing_
 grammar.

-Comments can be useful in :ref:`scripts`.
-Used in an interactive session, they may indicate mental imbalance.
+Comments can be useful in :ref:`scripts`, but would be pointless within an interactive session.

 ::